knightsUCF/SpaceGame/log/log.md

 The mineral depositing mechanism should have some juice, even if just lights and sound effects, so that we are rewarded for our toils.

-So adding this base building aspect will add great variety and make the game a success like XCOM, which if only had one aspect of gameplay would not have done well, yet came out as a unvirsal hit with the proper level of game depth.
+Adding this base building aspect will add great variety and make the game a success like XCOM, which if only had one aspect of gameplay would not have done well, yet came out as a unvirsal hit with the proper level of game depth.

 # 10 / 7 / 2019